adrengineer/P24FJ28GB610/README.md

 ## ADC_P24FJ128GB610.X
 This project contains necessary files to initialize ADC module.
 It will toggle a port at a rate determine by the ADC read.

+## TMR_P24FJ128GB610
+This project allows you to use any timer of the microcontroller to toggle a port at frequency that you wish.